Level/codec/README.md

 ### `codec.createStreamDecoder([opts])`

-Create a function with signature `(key, value)`, that for each key/value pair returned from a levelup read stream returns the decoded value to be emitted.
+Create a function with signature `(key, value)`, that for each key-value pair returned from a levelup read stream returns the decoded value to be emitted.

 ### `codec.keyAsBuffer([opts])`